 There is currently a limited range of options to preserve or protect the fertility of people diagnosed with cancer.
 The options available to an individual depend on many factors including sex, age, current relationship status, type of cancer, type/intensity/duration of treatment and co-morbidities.
-It is recommended that fertility preservation be undertaken prior to the commencement of chemotherapy due to the risk of DNA damage to sperm and oocytes from chemotherapy agents [38-42].
-It must be noted that little is known to date regarding the fertility risks associated with immunotherapies and targeted therapies.
+It is recommended that fertility preservation be undertaken prior to the commencement of chemotherapy or radiation therapy that poses a risk to fertility, due to the risk of DNA damage to sperm and oocytes [41-45].
+It must be noted that little is known to date regarding the fertility risks associated with immunotherapies and targeted therapies, so an individualised approach must be taken.